GlobalPass-AG/developer/docs/android-sdk/react-native/react-native.md

 Creating and providing instance of FlowCallbackProvider allows reacting to different widget flow events:

 - onScreenOpened(screenName: String) when widget is opened,
-- onFlowCanceled() when widget flow is canceled (exited) by the aplicant without completing it,
+- onFlowCanceled() when widget flow is canceled (exited) by the applicant without completing it,
 - onFlowFinished() when widget flow is completed.

 ```kotlin